1Password/scim-examples/azure-container-apps/README.md

 ### How to update the **scimsession** secret

-To use a new `scimsession` credentials file for your SCIM Bridge, follow replace the secret in your Container App:
+To use a new `scimsession` credentials file for your SCIM bridge, replace the secret in your Container App:

 Replace your `scimsession` secret using the Azure Portal